 The virtues, said Aristotle, are about what is difficult for man.
 Temperance, industriousness, hope and humility are difficult to attain; but pleasure, idleness, despair and pride are temptingly easy for man to fall into (Philippa Foot).
 Hence modernity counterfeits the hard cardinal virtues of wisdom, courage, moderation and justice into the modern “virtues” —really character traits— of open-mindedness, empathy, tolerance and fairness (Edward Feser).
 And similarly, the modern liberal state becomes a counterfeit family and community, “the only thing we all belong to” (DNC, Sep 4, 2012)

 Michael Oakeshott, back in 1962, made clear how wrong it was to replace political philosophy with political science.
 The ravages that bureaucratic experts (he called them “rationalists”) wreak upon society are due to their tendency to see political conflict as nothing more than a technical problem in need of a solution.
 They think they know what needs to be done, and their engineering minds treat humans like ants or microbes.
-After all, they say, modern science tells us that is exactly how humans behave.
+After all, they say, modern social science tells us that is exactly how humans behave.

 Historicism, Relativism, Subjectivism, Secularism: The Road to Nihilism